myConsciousness/myConsciousness/README.md

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-03T03:06:25.095Z
 >
 > Replacing time spent on a smartphone with a #Kindle is a highly beneficial life hack

 ---

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-02T01:12:58.690Z
->
-> It was an excellent financial result that showed the results of Amazon's streamlining of its operations and research and development over the past few years!

-www.barrons.com/livecoverage...

----
 <!-- MY-BSKY_TIMELINE:END -->